 I’ve had some of my readers happy to follow me into my new series of Science Fiction Romance, while others seem to be grieving no more Sweetwater Canyon novels.
-A couple of written me personally and said something like: “Why science fiction romance.
+A couple of readers have written me personally and said something like: “Why science fiction romance.
 No one wants to read that.
 It’s all sciency and complicated.”

 First, let me say that there is one more book in the Sweetwater Canyon series due out in Fall.
 But that will be it for regular releases.
 I may come back to it with holiday novellas but I don’t plan to continue the series for more than seven planned titles.